sizzzy/Silk-Corp-Guide/README.md

 ## **Contribution Guide**
 A general overview of how to contribute is found in https://github.com/NoteHive/Silk-Corp-Guide .

-Everytime your pull requests are merged, it shows in the website https://guide.silkcorp.org/.
+Everytime your pull requests when working directly on the .html file are merged, it shows in the website https://guide.silkcorp.org/.

 If you're not comfortable working directly on the .html side of this Guide, then let's work together through the [research markdown](https://github.com/NoteHive/Silk-Corp-Guide/tree/gh-pages/research) files.
 Keep in mind in doing the following,